 The GRE general test is required for admission to the PsyD program.
 The GRE must have been taken within 5 years of your intended start term at MiSPP.
 MiSPP’s school code is 1413.

 Yes, you may defer your application for one year; however, new admission requirements may apply.
 Some admission materials may need to be resubmitted within that year.
-You will be required to reinterview.
+You may also be required to re-interview.

 No, you can send in documents individually and they will be added to your file.
 Applications will only be reviewed upon receipt of all required documents.

-Your personal essay is a very important part of your application.
-There is no specific minimum or maximum number of pages required.
+Your personal essay is a very important part of your application and should be 2-3 pages in length.
 When writing your essay, be sure to address all three points listed on the application checklist.

 Yes.
 However, your acceptance will be conditional upon the completion of this degree prior to your matriculation to MiSPP.
 No exceptions will be made to this requirement.
 In order to be fully accepted, a final and official transcript indicating completion of the degree must be submitted directly from the issuing institution to MiSPP prior to August 15th of the entering year.